 Don't be fooled by bacteria's bad-boy image.
-While often associated with super-bugs and sickness, bacteria have a much friendlier face that's essential for excellent health.
+While often associated with super-bugs and sickness, bacteria have a much friendlier face that's essential for good health.

 Some of the most commonly found genus of gut bacteria in adults are Bifidobacterium, Lactobacillus, Bacteroides, Clostridium, Escherichia, Streptococcus and Ruminococcus.
 There are also yeasts and other microbes.
 While any one individual may have several hundreds of different species, human populations as a whole have thousands.